-The panel is typically made up of several people who will interact with the candidate on a regular basis, like their prospective boss, peers, and possibly even employees who the candidate would manage.
+The panel is typically made up of several people who will interact with the candidate regularly, like their prospective boss, peers, and possibly even employees the candidate would manage.
 Sometimes a panel interview even brings in interviewers from outside the organization to lend their expertise.

 Good companies take care to comprise their panels of a diverse mix of people, like a mix of men and women, or interviewers of varied races and ethnic backgrounds.
 This helps mitigate bias in the hiring process, which is advantageous to you as a candidate.

 The opportunity to interact with multiple people from the organization is another plus since it gives you a better feel for the company culture than if you met with only one interviewer.
 Interviewing with multiple people is also a great opportunity to observe the team’s dynamic—whether they seem to communicate well, have a good rapport with one another, and so on.
 If not, this may be a warning sign that the company isn’t the best fit for you.

 Just as you might get feedback from several trusted friends before making a big decision in your personal life, companies use panel interviews to get input from several decision-makers on who to hire.
 Different people bring different perspectives, and if a consensus can be reached among multiple stakeholders, there’s a good chance it’ll lead to a strong hire.
 Plus, this means an important decision isn’t left up to a single person’s opinion, which can be a benefit for candidates.